-Individual Option - A wiring pre-run for grille lamps, siren/speaker is routed from the front of the vehicle to the console area.
-This wiring pre-run includes circuits to connect a switch panel and a siren / speaker.
+Individual Option - A wiring pre-run for the grille lamps and the siren/speaker is routed from the front of the vehicle to the console area.
+This wiring pre-run includes circuits to connect a switch panel and a siren/speaker.
 For wiring color code information, refer to the Crown Victoria Wiring Diagram Manual.

-Police Prep Option - On vehicles that have a Police Prep Package (65A, 68P or 65W), a wiring pre-run for grille lamps, siren and speaker is routed from the front of the vehicle to the console area.
-This wiring pre-run includes a flasher, flasher lamps, circuits to connect a switch panel and circuits to connect a siren / speaker.
-Depending on how the vehicle was ordered, the grille lamps, siren / speaker wiring pre-run may be routed from the front of the vehicle to the trunk.
+Police Prep Option - On vehicles that have a Police Prep Package (65A, 68P or 65W), a wiring pre-run for the grille lamps and the siren/speaker is routed from the front of the vehicle to the console area.
+This wiring pre-run includes a flasher, flasher lamps, circuits to connect a switch panel and circuits to connect a siren/speaker.
+Depending on how the vehicle was ordered, the grille lamps, siren/speaker wiring pre-run may be routed from the front of the vehicle to the trunk.
 For wiring color code information, refer to the Ford Police Interceptor Preparation Packages Owner's Manual.